guilherme-gonzalez/parcial1-optativo-v/README.md

 # .NET API Project outline

 ## Description
-In this project we are building a simple CRUD and list .NET API that interacts with a PostreSQL database in a docker container.
+In this project we are building a simple CRUD and list .NET API that interacts with a PostreSQL docker container.

 ## Directories